 - 2. In a shallow dish or on a large plate, combine the cornmeal, flour, salt, cayenne and black peppers, and onion and garlic powders.

 - 3. Pour enough oil into a 7-quart cast-iron Dutch oven or other similarly sized vessel so that the fish fillets will be submerged.
 (You want to make the oil at least 1 1/2 inches deep and, if you prefer to deep-fry your fish, at least 3 or so inches deep.)
-Heat the oil over medium-high heat until it registers 350° (175°C) on a deep-fry or candy thermometer.
+Heat the oil over medium-high heat until it registers 350° (175°C) on a deep-fry or candy or instant-read thermometer.